scientifichackers/zproc/docs/user/atomicity.rst

 ``__getitiem__` and ``__setitem__`` are **guarateed™** to be atomtic on their own, but NOT in conjunction.

-If these operations are not done atomically, it exposes the possiblity of other Processes trying to do operations between "1" and "2"
+If these operations are not done atomically, it exposes the possibility of other Processes trying to do operations between "1" and "2"

 Clearly, a remedy is required.